tditmars/power-outage-analysis/README.md

 We first created the above histogram of the counts of outages in the dataset labeled with various cause categories.
 The key takeaway from this visual was that severe weather and intentional attacks were by far the most common causes of the power outages documented in our dataset.

-Once we had gotten a sense of the most frequent causes of the outages in our dataset, we wanted to get a sense of the relevant scale and severity of the outages.
-We identified three potential response variables of interest- '`CUSTOMERS.AFFECTED`', '`DEMAND.LOSS.MW`', and '`OUTAGE.DURATION`'- which we thought characterized the impact of an outage.
+Once we had gotten a sense of the most frequent causes of the outages in our dataset, we wanted to get a sense of the relative scale and severity of the outages.
+We identified three potential response variables of interest– '`CUSTOMERS.AFFECTED`', '`DEMAND.LOSS.MW`', and '`OUTAGE.DURATION`'– which we thought characterized the impact of an outage.

 <iframe
 src="assets/customers_affected_distribution.html"